CR17 Patients’ Terms and Conditions V5 Reviewed 30.8.22 Review due 29.8.24

-1.1 What these terms cover.
-These are the terms and conditions on which we supply services to you as a private patient of Privategp.com Ltd, and which accompany the Patients’ Guide and pricing terms which you can find on our website at https://www.privategp.com/patient-guide/.
+1. These terms 1.1 What these terms cover.
+These are the terms and conditions on which we supply services to you as a private patient of Privategp.com Ltd and which services are described on our website https://privategp.com.

 1.2 Why you should read them.
 Please read these terms carefully before you use our services.
 These terms tell you who we are, how we will provide services to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
 If you have any questions in relation to these terms, please contact us to discuss this.

-(d) You acknowledge that any information on our website, including about medical cannabis, is for general educational and informational purposes only and is not intended to amount to advice from a doctor on which you should rely.
+(d) You acknowledge that any information on our website is for general educational and informational purposes only and is not intended to amount to advice from a doctor on which you should rely.

 2.2 How to contact us.
 You can contact us at Beech House, 3 Knighton Grange, Road, Stoneygate, Leicester, Leicestershire, LE2 2LF on 01162700373 and email@example.com.